The Needs We're Taught to Hide — Why Men Suppress Intimacy and Women Suppress Autonomy

 These are shadow strategies: they protect connection while trying to sneak the need for making choice through the back door, but the needs themselves are never openly honored.

 Shadow strategies bring momentary relief.
-They provide just enough closeness, significance, or validation to keep a person going.
+They provide just enough closeness, significance, or agency to keep a person going.
 But because they avoid direct ownership of the need, they never truly satisfy.
 Instead, they keep both men and women caught in cycles of disappointment, resentment, loneliness and sometimes addiction or depression.

 The shadow is not evil.
 It is simply the part of us that carries what was disallowed.
 The work of maturity is not to destroy it, but to bring it into the light — to reclaim the need behind the strategy and meet it consciously.
 Because over time, living from the shadow doesn’t just distort behavior — it drains life energy itself.
 This is why depression often emerges.